 - Expert Tip: Set up recurring payments for predictable expenses to save time and hassle

 - Stay aware of construction costs and your IRA’s cash balance— you don’t want to be low on cash and in a bind

 - Make sure IRAR signs off on all rental agreements with new or existing tenants

 - If hiring a property manager, find a trustworthy company before signing an agreement.

 If you keep the details in check and your property running smoothly, you’re on your way to a solid financial future.

-At IRA Resources, we’d love to answer your questions.
-Let us help you decide your ultimate retirement strategy— setting you on the path towards the financial future of your dreams.
+At IRA Resources, we’d love to help— setting you on the path towards the financial future of your dreams.